pauliusbaltrusis/markdown-resume/resume.md

 - **Swedish** Advanced

 **Core Competencies**
-- Science communication and peer review
+- Science communication and critical review
 - Project and time management
 - Precision and attention to detail